jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 ```

-This query exeucution plan is just slightly more complex than the others, but with an execution time of 0.25 seconds, it is clearly the fastest.
+This query execution plan is just slightly more complex than the others, but with an execution time of 0.25 seconds, it is clearly the fastest.

 When it comes to performance issues, sometimes the most expedient choice is not the one you might prefer.